 When planning a trip, book a hotel or apartment with room for your teen to be alone.
 If a suite is out of your budget, a hotel with a pool, nice lobby or lounge will serve as a great place they can wander off to, as they need.
 Space can also be created in the simplest of ways, like allowing your teen to put on his earbuds, hang out and listen to music.

 “For teenagers, being alone isn’t lonely.
 It’s part of their growing up process.”

 vacation with teens survival tip 2: let them sleep in!

 According to the National Sleep Foundation, a teenager’s sleep-wake cycle can shift as much as two hours, thanks to hormones.
 This makes it difficult for your teen to fall asleep before 11 p.m or to wake up at 9 am.
 To make matters worse, teens need a minimum of 8 – 10 hours of sleep per night.
 Not getting enough sleep makes them irritable and prone to lashing out.
 Sound familiar?

 When traveling, plan to do things your teenager doesn’t want to participate in, while they sleep.
 Or take that time to indulge in an early spa treatment, a work out or personal quality time of your choice.

 Knowing that your teen is a late riser, make plans in the late afternoon and evenings together, when your teens are at their best.

-survival tip 3: schedule wi-fi time
+traveling with teens survival tip 3: schedule wi-fi time

 Bowman house rule: people before Apple!